How to get your rental bond back.

 How long does it take to get my bond back?

-“A common question from tenants is 'how long does a landlord have to return a bond?’, but it’s not the landlord who holds the bond,” explains Grace.
+“A common question from tenants is 'how long does a landlord have to return a bond?’, but it’s not the landlord who holds the bond,” explains Monika.
 “The timeframe is entirely up to the rental bonds office."

 Getting a bond back used to take a long time.
 In early 2019, the news reported that getting a bond back in Canberra was taking up to two months, thanks to an influx of new tenants into the market.
 To be fair, they really were dealing with a lot of extra claims: 3700 bonds between January and March compared to 2700 rental bonds between June and August.